 If you have a keen interest in Vietnamese history, visit the My Son ruins to learn more about ancient Vietnamese history and the Champa Kingdom.

-We have a feeling you might be staying for longer than 24 hours after that… Explore Vietnam on our Highlights of Vietnam Small Group Tour or Best of Vietnam Fully Tailored Journey.
+We have a feeling you might be staying for longer than 24 hours after that… Explore Hoi An on our Vietnam’s Greatest Hits itinerary.
 Alternatively, give our Southeast Asia experts a call (Dylan loves any excuse to talk about travel…)